-What Is Physical Therapy?Physical therapy is a treatment that is usually completed over the course of several weeks or months that can help you to improve movement and relieve pain.
-It can be recommended following an injury, after surgery or to help manage a chronic condition.
-After completing physical therapy, you’ll likely be able to complete daily tasks much more easily and with less pain.
-More importantly, you’ll have the building blocks necessary to better manage your condition or injury so that you can continue to improve on your own and avoid further injury.
+Afterward, you’ll likely be able to complete daily tasks much more easily and with less pain.
+More importantly, you’ll have the building blocks so you can continue to improve and avoid further injury.

 The same is true if you have a chronic condition that impairs your mobility.
-Your doctor or PCP will first evaluate you to determine if physical therapy is right for you.
+Your doctor will evaluate you to see if physical therapy is right for you.

-Your therapist will work to reduce swelling in your muscles and joints.
-This may include massage therapy, ultrasound, heat, cold, and educating you about additional techniques you can try on your own.
+Your therapist will also work to reduce swelling in your muscles and joints.
+This may include massage therapy, ultrasound, heat, cold and other techniques you can try on your own.

-Your therapist will also likely use exercise to help you improve.
-This could include stretching, walking, weight lifting, or resistance training.
-They’ll be able to monitor your movements within an office setting or in your home and help ensure that you are using the correct technique.
-They also will likely prescribe exercises for you to do on your own time.
+Your therapist will also likely use exercise.
+This may include stretching, walking, weightlifting or resistance training.
+Your movements will be monitored to help ensure you move correctly.
+They may also give you exercises to do on your own.

-These exercises may change over the course of your treatment and will likely become a part of your regular post-treatment life.
-While you’ll be able to feel the benefits of physical therapy throughout the course of your treatment, one of the goals of physical therapy is to give you the tools to better manage your condition and prevent further injury.
+These exercises may change over the course of your treatment, and will likely become a part of your post-treatment life.
+While you’ll be able to feel the benefits of physical therapy throughout your treatment, one of its goals is to give you the tools you need to better manage your condition and prevent further injury.

-Following these instructions will help you to get the most out of your physical therapy sessions.
-For me, this was an important step in getting back into my workout routine.
+Follow these instructions to get the most out of your physical therapy sessions.
 It can also help prevent against further injury or pain.